eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify1.png" alt="shopify1.png">

-**It is found that there is a distinct dot where total_times is greater than 1500 and order_amount is lower than 500000.**
+**It is found that there is a distinct dot where total_items is greater than 1500 and order_amount is lower than 500000.**

        print(np.where((df['total_items'] > 1500) & (df['order_amount'] > 500000)))